 - How the person consumes shrooms

-- Other substances used at the same time
+- If other substances are used at the same time

 Routine drug tests (standard 5, 8, 10, or 12 panel tests) do not typically detect psilocybin.
 However, specialized tests may detect the presence of shrooms in a person’s body.[3]